digital-asset/daml/docs/source/daml/intro/11_Testing.rst

 2. Alice submits a command resulting in well-authorized ``lookupByKey @T k`` during interpretation.
 Even if Alice witnessed 1, this will resolve to a ``None`` as Alice is not a stakeholder.
 This transaction is invalid at the time of interpretation, but Alice doesn't know that.
 3. Bob submits an ``exerciseByKey @T k Archive``.
 4. Depending on which of the transactions from 2 and 3 gets sequenced first, either just 3, or both 2 and 3 get committed.
 If 3 is committed before 2, 2 becomes valid while in transit.

+As you can see, the behavior of ``fetch``, ``fetchByKey`` and ``lookupByKey`` at interpretation time depend on what information is available to the requester at that time.
+That's something to keep in mind when writing DAML contracts, and something to think about when encountering frequent "Disputed" errors.

 Next up
 -------